 Stephen Noakes is a Senior Lecturer in Politics and International Relations at the University of Auckland.
-He is the author of Advocacy Trap: Transnational Activism and State Power in China.
+He is an expert in contemporary Chinese politics and is the author of Advocacy Trap: Transnational Activism and State Power in China.

 Maria Armoudian: Why is advocacy a trap in China?

 Stephen Noakes: I call it the advocacy trap because most of the international actors – NGOs, foundations, and so forth – that initially flowed into China thought that they were going to change China from the outside in.
 And what has happened, more often than not, is that the reverse is true, they themselves wound up in a position where their mission and message was shaped through their engagement with China’s government.

 MA: The way you approached the book is you contextualised it within this context of international NGOs and human rights groups that other scholars have studied about how they do manage to change things through this inter-connectedness.
 You sort of debunked that it works over time.

 SN: Engagement was supposed to be an alternative to isolation.
 Isolation had not worked.
 For example, the United States had attempted to do this with Cuba, an embargo that was supposed to bring the Castro regime to its knees, and then fifty years later was still in place and simply had to be abandoned for a lack of a desired effect.
 Engagement, on the other hand, was supposed to be about bringing non-democratic regimes like China into the global conversation, “Let’s make them play by the same global trading rules as everyone else.
 Who knows, maybe we can socialise these countries to liberal values in one way or another”.
 It seems that is not the case either.